truenas/documentation/content/Hardware/MSeries/NVDIMMUpdates.md

 ## Preconditions

 Before updating your M-Series NVDIMMs:
-* TrueNAS is up to date.
+* Ensure TrueNAS is up to date.
 * Ensure HA is active and healthy in the web UI.
 * Verify that all active alerts are non-critical.
 * Ensure you have IPMI web access to both controllers.